ARB Air Locker

 clogged

-or blocked, it can create a high pressure situation inside the axle
+or blocked, it can create a high pressure situation (sounding like a weatherman?) inside the axle

 housing